Going forward a few words regarding our ‘Slow Trader’ fund.

 Shares within the company would reflect the share distribution of the fund.
 Any losses would be tax-deductible.

-It’s important that we retain the ability to hedge (trade long and short), and are able to trade intra-day in our present selection of forex, commodities and shares, from a platform I’m familiar.
+It’s essential that we retain the ability to hedge (trade long and short), and can trade intra-day in our present selection of forex, commodities and shares, from a platform I’m familiar.

 Some technical stuff: A CFD, a derivative, satisfies this requirement.
 CFDs have a spread on forex and commodities; shares are commission only, no spread.
-Which is all good for us.
-Moreover, CFDs are traded on margin with a provision for guaranteed stop orders.
+Which is all right for us?
+Moreover, CFDs are on margin with a provision for guaranteed stop orders.